-It is obviously possible to argue at this point that behaviour management is an essential aspect of your teaching, and should therefore be counted as part of your quality time commitment to your students.
+It is obviously possible to argue at this point that behavior management is an essential aspect of your teaching, and should therefore be counted as part of your quality time commitment to your students.
 This is quite clearly the case and it is not the intention of the article to undermine the role of the teacher as set out in teachers’ pay and Conditions documents.
-However, what is being addressed here is when teaching is being influenced too heavily by behaviour problems.
+However, what is being addressed here is when teaching is being influenced too heavily by behavior problems.

-When timing or monitoring your time in the class room, you will need to set clear parameters as to what constitutes reasonable and acceptable time spent on managing behaviour, and what is over the top.
+When timing or monitoring your time in the class room, you will need to set clear parameters as to what constitutes reasonable and acceptable time spent on managing behavior, and what is over the top.
 In a recently observed lesson with a group of year 9 students the teacher’s time, over the period of a 60-minute lesson, was divided as follows:

 - four minutes spent in welcome, introductions, reminders and clearing away instructions